Gavin Henderson, 2nd Baron Faringdon

 (Alexander) Gavin Henderson, 2nd Baron Faringdon (20 March 1902 – 29 January 1977) was a British Labour politician and pacifist.
-He is most known for his charity work, his heavy financial support of medical aid programmes, and for housing 40 child refugees fleeing Hitler-backed fascist forces during the Spanish Civil War.
+He is most known for his charity work, his heavy financial support of medical aid programmes, and for housing 40 child refugees fleeing Franco's forces during the Spanish Civil War.

 Early and personal life

 Henderson was the son of Lt-Col. the Hon.
 Harold Henderson and grew up in Shellingford.
 He was sent to Eton College, then attended McGill University in Montreal, before graduating from Christ Church, Oxford, in 1924.
 At Oxford he was part of the Hypocrites' Club.
+He is considered as one of the group designated by the tabloid press as the 'Bright Young People'.

 Described by David Cargill as a "roaring pansy", Henderson was known for his effeminate demeanour, once opening a speech in the House of Lords with the words "My dears" instead of "My Lords".
 Historians have noted how various sources describe Henderson as a homosexual.
 His marriage, to the Hon.
 Honor Chedworth Philipps (the daughter of Owen Philipps, 1st Baron Kylsant), was childless and lasted only four years (consecrated in 1927; annulled in 1931).
 After his divorce, he never married again.

 Early political career

 He succeeded to the title of 2nd Baron Faringdon, and inherited the estate of Buscot Park from his grandfather Alexander Henderson, 1st Baron Faringdon in 1934.
-In early life he had been prominent among the bright young things.
+In his early life, he had been prominent among the bright young things.
 In opposition to his family's strict conservative politics, Henderson joined the Labour Party in the late 1930s, and sat as a Labour peer in the House of Lords.
-Henderson used his position as a peer to campaign for Labour candidates on their behalf, and he also joined the Parliamentary Pacifist Group.
+Henderson used his position as a peer to campaign for Labour candidates on their behalf.
+He also joined the Parliamentary Pacifist Group.